3pm SGT - Opportunity Asia and Middle East: Regulations and Market Access Decoded

 - The sector’s future growth prospects

-Next continued this session with a presentation by Cathy Yu, General Manager of Food Division / Senior Food Regulatory Consultant at CIRS on: The latest regulatory updates on probiotics and prebiotics in China.
+Next continue this session with a presentation by Cathy Yu, General Manager of Food Division / Senior Food Regulatory Consultant at CIRS on: The latest regulatory updates on probiotics and prebiotics in China.

 As the biggest player in Asia Pacific’s probiotics market, China has attracted a large number of international businesses.
 In recent years, probiotic dietary supplements have become increasingly popular among Chinese consumers, in either traditional sales channels or via e-commerce.
 However, the regulatory framework for probiotics, especially for probiotic dietary supplements, can be complicated and quickly change in China.
 Cathy will introduce the latest regulation requirements, and the challenges and opportunities for probiotic market growth from a regulatory perspective.